tenkeyless/dart_docs/src/content/effective-dart/design.md

 class in a single library.

-## Classes and mixins
+## 클래스 및 믹스인 {:#classes-and-mixins}

 Dart is a "pure" object-oriented language in that all objects are instances of classes.
 But Dart does not require all code to be defined inside a class—you can define top-level variables, constants, and functions like you can in a procedural or functional language.

-### AVOID defining a one-member abstract class when a simple function will do
+### AVOID defining a one-member abstract class when a simple function will do {:#avoid-defining-a-one-member-abstract-class-when-a-simple-function-will-do}

 {% render 'linter-rule-mention.md', rules:'one_member_abstracts' %}